Popsicle (brand): Products

 Fudgicle advertisement from 1938.
 Popsicle brands sponsored the Popeye radio show in 1938–1939.

 The Popsicle brand began expanding from its original flavors after being purchased by Good Humor-Breyers in 1989.
 Under the Popsicle brand, Good Humor-Breyers holds the trademark for both Creamsicle and Fudgsicle.
 Creamsicle's center is vanilla ice cream, covered by a layer of flavored ice.
-Fudgsicle, originally sold as Fudgicle, is a flat, frozen dessert that comes on a stick and is chocolate-flavored with a texture somewhat similar to ice cream.
+Fudgsicle, originally sold as Fudgicle, is a flat, frozen dessert that comes on a stick and is chocolate-flavored with a texture somewhat similar to ice cream—not to be confused with Chocolate Popsicles.

 Firecrackers are a brand of Popsicles that come in a shape resembling a firecracker (the top being red (cherry), the middle white (white lemon), and the bottom blue (blue raspberry)).
 These have a similar appearance to Wells Dairy's Blue Bunny's Bomb Pop.
 Slow Melt Pops include a small amount of gelatin that helps them stay frozen longer than traditional ice pops.
 Slow Melt Pops are available in several varieties.

 Yosicles are a brand of Popsicle that contain yogurt.
 Revello Bars are chocolate covered ice cream on a stick.

 Fruit Twisters are a brand of Popsicle that have fruit juice, milk and cane sugar.